MishaRuko/AgentVerseHackathon/README.md

 - Persist the knowledge base and avoid rebuilding FAISS indexes on every request (`backend/graph_rag.py` contains a note about this).
 - Add authentication/ratelimiting around the FastAPI endpoint.
 - Add tests for the clustering → graph pipeline (unit test cluster outputs + small graph sanity checks).
+- Extend the persona styling in `frontend/src/components/ChatView.vue` to support more personas and colors.

 ## Dependencies